 Let’s admit it, we’re all suckers for a good view.
 Other than getting a bird’s eye view of your surroundings on the Singapore Flyer, Marina Bay Sands or one of the many sky-high restaurants in town, you’ll now also be able to climb on board SkyHelix Sentosa, Singapore’s highest open air-panoramic ride.

-Here’s the lowdown of our experience when the ride first opened last November:
+Here’s the lowdown of our experience when the ride first opened in November 2021:

 The anticipation has been high since we all first heard about the SkyHelix Sentosa.
 Previously slated to launch at the start of 2022, the attraction opened ahead of schedule in mid-December, just in time for the school holidays and year-end festivities.

 Needless to say, we were a little nervous when we looked up and saw dangling feet above us because it reminded us of Disneyland’s Tower of Terror.
 However, the absence of horrified screams was reassuring, so we braved on towards the ride.

 Each ticket comes with a complimentary standard non-alcoholic beverage such as a Sjora Mango Peach, Lemonade slushie, or a canned drink like Coke.

 Alternatively, you can also skip the drink and opt to redeem an exclusive SkyHelix Sentosa magnet souvenir instead.

 And if you feel like treating yourself, there’s an extensive range of food and bevs you can purchase as well.
 From fruit bowls and soft serves to pastries like croissants and curry puffs, we were spoiled for choice here at SkyHelix Sentosa.

 The best part is that you can bring your food onboard the ride and enjoy it by the panoramic views 35m up in the air.
 Date night in the skies, anyone?